vantage6/vantage6-workshop/episodes/chapter5.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions
-- What is a common collaboration scenario where the same institution is involved in multiple collaborations?
-- How to check the status of a given collaboration within vantage6?
+- How to check the status of a given collaboration within vantage6, programatically, using the Python client?
-- How to link an algorithm store to a given collaboration?
-- How to request a task based on a given algorithm through vantage6's UI?
+- How to request a task based on a given algorithm, programatically, through vantage6's Python client?

 :::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explore specific data analysis scenarios that further illustrate the concept of collaboration
-- Understand the concept of 'algorithm trustworthiness' in the context of a vantage6 collaboration
-- Understand v6's algorithm-store current and envisioned features
-- Understand the UI-based approach for performing a data analysis through the given scenarios
+- Understand the programmatic approach for performing a data analysis through a given scenario.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 # Vantage6 Python client - basic concepts

-The vantage6 Python client is a library designed to facilitate interaction with the vantage6 server, enabling automation of various tasks such as creating computation tasks, managing organizations, collaborations, users, and collecting results.
-It communicates with the server through its API, handling encryption and decryption of data for secure operations.
-The client aims to comprehensively support all aspects of server communication, making it a crucial tool for users looking to leverage the full capabilities of the vantage6 platform programmatically.
+The vantage6 Python client is a library designed to facilitate interaction with the vantage6 server, to perform various tasks such as creating computation tasks, managing organizations, collaborations, users, and collecting results.
+It communicates with the server through its REST API, handling encryption and decryption of data for secure operations.
+The client aims to comprehensively support all aspects of server communication, making it a useful tool for users looking to leverage the full capabilities of the vantage6 platform programmatically.

-### Client configuration
+Creating an instance of the vantage6 Python client is relatively straightforward, requiring only (after installing the corresponding libraries) to define the server connection details: server URL, login credentials, and the organization's private key (if encryption is being used).
+For simplicity, these settings can be defined on a separate Python module like the following:

 ``` python
 # config.py